LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/exercises/house-of-tires/README.md

 3. Add a line to `#include` mathHelper.h in `houseoftires.c`
 4. Add a line to `#include` mathHelper.h in `houseofpizza.c`.
 (Actually we have already done this for you!)
 5. You can now compile your programs using the `Makefile` you copied over.
 It will compile all of your programs at once for you by running the command `make`.
- * When you copy over the makefile make sure you save it as `makefile` without using any extension.
+ * When you copy over the makefile make sure you save it as `Makefile` without using any extension.
- * You will learn more about make files in Class 2 and [pset3](../../problem-set).
+ * You will learn more about makefiles in Class 2 and [pset3](../../problem-set).

 After this, both houseOfPizza and houseOfTires should work correctly, and we hardly had to write any new code!